HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/performance/DB2DatabasePerformance.md

 db2support . -d <dbname> -c -g -s -o db2support_primary.zip
 ```

+### Option 2: Enable tracing

-Furthermore HCL suggests to enable the following trace-string on HCL Digital Experience server side:
+It is recommended to enable the following trace-string on the HCL DX server:

 `*=info:WAS.j2c=all:RRA=all:Transaction=all`

-Please trace with 10 historical trace-files and a trace-file size of 100 MB.
+Trace with 10 historical trace-files and a trace-file size of 100 MB.

-With the detailed traces it is possible to determine the exact sql-queries that are causing the problem.
-A common problem of such hanging threads is that the database is not optimized.
+With the detailed traces, it is possible to determine the exact SQL queries that are causing the problem.
+A common cause of hanging threads is an unoptimized database.

+### Option 3: Use the DB2Binder utility

-There is a way to make the database "reopt all queries" without adding them individually to a configuration file.
-This is achieved by using the DB2Binder utility for the connection.
-Example of the command for further reference (performed on the db2 server):
+You can make the database "reopt all queries" without adding them individually to a configuration file by using the DB2Binder utility for the connection.
+To do this, run the following command on the DB2 server:

 `/home/db2inst1/sqllib/java/jdk64/jre/bin/java -cp ~/sqllib/java/db2jcc4.jar com.ibm.db2.jcc.DB2Binder -url jdbc:db2://localhost:50000/WPSDB -user db2inst1 -password XXXXX -collection NULLID -action replace -reopt ALWAYS -blocking ALL`

-Executing the command on the db2 server side can help to achieve a much better performance.